GlueCoders/springboot-guide-docs/testing-rest-webmvctest.md

 `@MockBean` creates a Mockito mock of the `BookService` which is a dependency for `Books` controller.
 By having mock we can control the behavior of dependencies without calling the real method and really just focus on unit testing of controller class.
 To control the behavior of `bookService`, a `Behavior` nested class has been defined in this test cases which will be shown later.

 #### MockMvc Helper
+Following are the usages of `MockMvc` instance `mvc` to perform unit testing on REST methods.

 ##### GET Method